At a Glance

 After you click Launch Test, we send the test to contributors who match your chosen demographics.
 These contributors then answer any screener questions you added to qualify to take the test.

-Once they qualify, we ask contributors to record themselves while describing the recent experience you specified.
+Once contributors qualify, we ask them to record themselves while describing the recent experience you specified.
 For Discover needs and frustrations, we ask that contributors turn on their webcam to show their faces.
 Then we ask them a series of questions about the experience or activity you provided.
 We use the exact phrase you provide in the first step in the questions below.
-This is why it's important to use a verb ending in "-ing."
+(This is why it's important to use a verb ending in "-ing.")

 For each test, the Dashboard displays the type of test, the test name, the day you created it, and how many contributors have and have not taken the test.

 After all the contributors finish, a Result summary appears below the test title.

 From here, you can share the results, create a similar test, or move the test to a different location.
 Click on a test title from the Dashboard to go to the Results page.

 The Results Tab

 After running this Quick Answer test, the Results tab shows contributors providing open-ended qualitative feedback that describes their most recent experience on a particular task or activity you asked them to complete.

 The Results tab is a great place to start for Quick Answers.
 It summarizes the findings from the test: Do more contributors find the activity likable?
 Did the contributors express any frustrations?
 Videos of your contributors' open-ended feedback will display as Key takeaways on the Results tab.